microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list.md

 #### Request

-Here is an example of the request that will filter all the chats based on a specific member's display name.
+Here is an example of a request that will filter all the chats based on a specific member's display name.

 # [HTTP](#tab/http)
 <!-- {